-Salmonella poisoning claims
+Salmonella poisoning compensation claims

 Although the incidence of Salmonella, or salmonellosis, has declined consistently in the UK since 2000, according to Food Standards Agency (FSA) there are still 2,500 hospital admissions per year.